Programs & Benefits

 6 vs. 6 on 1/2 a field.
 Field is split with a special net that has goal areas marked.
 Dozens and dozens of parents and siblings cheering them on in the stands makes this an exciting group to watch!
 Games for this group usually run Saturday mornings.

 6 vs. 6 on a full field.
 Same game as above except coaches like to set challenges at this level to help kids keep up some of their outdoor game skills too.
 Benefits of this game for players at this level are numerous.
-First touch – has to be perfect or the ball can bounce over to the other team .
+First touch – has to be perfect or the ball can bounce over to the other team.
 Quick decisions have to be made.
 Means players have to think about what they’ll do with the ball in advance of receiving it.
 One touch and two touch game – brilliant at this pace.
 Passing and give and go’s – accuracy, speed, timing – all of it is challenged that much more with the speed of the indoor game.
-Best of all – the players love this game.
-Fast paced – lots of action, more scoring opportunities and excitement Games for this group usually run weeknights Mon – Thurs so teams can enter additional tournaments on weekends.

 When the warm winter does finally hit us, everybody wants to be outside.
 Outdoor soccer is a great way to get our youth engaged in activities even when school is out.
 It’s also ensures young people stay active and soak in all that delicious vitamin D.

-The community program involves 7 vs. 7 games on a full outdoor field (180 x 120 ft.), with two 30 min halves.
+The community program involves 11 vs. 11 games on a full outdoor field.
 All players will have equal playing time and will have an opportunity to play all positions.
 The environment is emphasizes fun and skill development.
 Coaches will be provided with opportunities for coaching development.